mackworth/cTiVo/README.md

 * Drag/drop and contextual menus for ease of use; submit, reschedule, delete all by dragging the shows.
 * Download queue for batch processing, restored on restart.
 * 'Subscriptions' to your regular shows: automatically downloading shows whenever new episodes are available.
-* Even subscribe to "ALL" shows, including suggestions or not
+* Even subscribe to "ALL" shows, including suggestions or not.
 * Removes commercials from downloaded shows, or just mark for quick skip in player.
+* Uses TiVo's SkipMode when available, or analyzes content to locate commercials.
 * Extracts closed caption info (adjusted for removal of commercials); adds to MPEG and creates subtitle files.
 * Adds artwork to downloaded shows from TiVo or theTVDB and theMovieDB (as available).
 * Copies shows to iTunes with all data about the show (metadata) transferred as well.